JimmyRaill/KRAKENBOTZYN/ZIN_DEBUG_ANALYSIS.md

 ## CONCLUSION

-**Zyn is working perfectly.** He's evaluating every 5 minutes, logging decisions, and waiting for high-probability setups.
+**Zin is working perfectly.** He's evaluating every 5 minutes, logging decisions, and waiting for high-probability setups.
 The market simply hasn't provided conditions that meet his conservative filters in the past 12 hours.

 **Your options**:
 1. **Keep current filters** → Wait for better setups (more patient)